-9.5 Ancillary service contracts
+8.5 Ancillary service contracts

 Some reserve may be provided by reducing load through interruptible load ancillary service contracts.
 System Management's latest advice is that 55 MW of interruptible load is assumed to be available.
-This interruptible load can be used at all times to provide SR. The other SR contract that will be active over FY 2017-18 is understood to be with one of the IPPs.
+This interruptible load can be used at all times to provide SR. The other SR contract that will be active over FY 2018-19 is understood to be with one of the IPPs.

-For the purposes of modelling, the SR requirement to be provided by Synergy in period t for the 2017-18 financial year is therefore equal to:
+For the purposes of modelling, the SR requirement to be provided by Synergy in period t for the 2018-19 financial year is therefore equal to:

-70% largest generating unit-55 MW interruptible load - IPP_SR_Provision - (72 MW LFAS - Cockburn_LFAS_provision_t -NewGen CCGT_LFAS_provision_t27).
+70% largest generating unit-55 MW interruptible load - IPP_SR_provision - (72 MW LFAS - Cockburn_LFAS_provision_t-NewGen CCGT_LFAS_provision_t23).

-For modelling purposes, Cockburn's and NewGen Kwinana's provision of LFAS are subtracted off the modelled 72MW of LFAS provided each period because Cockburn's and NewGen Kwinana's LFAS are not a suitable substitute for SR (see section 9.2).
-This is required in the market simulations to correctly model the co-optimised energy and reserve provision to determine least-cost dispatch.
-However, for the purposes of settlement, there is
+Cockburn's and NewGen Kwinana's provision of LFAS are subtracted off the modelled 72MW of LFAS provided each period because Cockburn's and NewGen Kwinana's LFAS are not a suitable substitute for SR (see section 8.2).
+For the purposes of settlement, there is a subsequent adjustment for Cockburn's and NewGen Kwinana's provision of LFAS as outlined section 2.3.